axekar/Demodigi/Utilities/README.md

 `IS_access_script`: Script for the routine task of renewing access to the module `IT-säkerhet` for users who have lost it for some reason

+`KS_user_script`: Script that does the routine work related to giving users access to the module `Kommunikation och Samarbete`

+`KS_access_script`: Script for the routine task of renewing access to the module `Kommunikation och Samarbete` for users who have lost it for some reason

 `Obsolete`: Directory containing code that we no longer expect to need